T.B Joshua's burial: Lagos on red alert, inspects facilities to avert COVID-19 spread - New Telegraph

-As the Synagogue Church of All Nations (SCOAN) prepares for the funeral of its late founder, Prophet Temitope Joshua, the Lagos State government Sunday said that it is on red alert to prevent the third wave of COVID-19 in the state.
+As the Synagogue Church of All Nations (SCOAN) prepares for the funeral of its late founder, Prophet Temitope Joshua, the Lagos State Government yesterday said that it is on red alert to prevent the third wave of COVID-19.

 The state government considers the funeral activities at SCOAN an important enough event to ensure strict compliance to COVID-19 safety protocols to prevent the importation, transmission or spread of the newly deadly strains of COVID infection to the state or country.